-PFAS Capture and Destroy by Electro-Kinetic Carbon Electrodes.
+PFAS + PFOS Scrub and Destroy by Electro-Kinetic Graphite Electrodes

 The PZT disc elements are made by; www.americanpiezo.com and were found to be very reliable and not affected by the extremely volatile electro-chemistry incident to the wetted outside cylindrical surfaces of their product. ( H + OH hydroxyls ) in the presence of high frequency kinetic strain.
 They behave very well considering.